 To access the MMHAC Manual please click here.

 To register for this course, please click this Google Form link.
 Note, you may need to access this brief form from your personal phone or device if Google Form is blocked at your work location.

 For more information, please email us at firstname.lastname@example.org.
-Please contact the individual course director in the calendar listing for enrollment.
 There is no course fee.
 Any travel/attendance costs are the responsibility of the participant or their sponsoring command.